ibreakthecloud/redactrus/README.md

 # Redactrus

 Redactrus is a custom formatter for the [logrus](https://github.com/sirupsen/logrus) logging library, designed to redact sensitive information from your logs.
-It allows you to define custom redaction functions that can be applied to your log messages, ensuring that sensitive data does not get exposed in your log output.
+It allows you to define custom redaction functions that can be applied to your log messages, ensuring that sensitive data does not get exposed in the log output.

 ## Features